Lindt8/PHITS-Tools/paper.md

 After how long will an irradiated radioactive sample decay enough to become safe to handle?
 How should an experiment be designed to make the most of limited time at an accelerator facility?

-While simplified "rule of thumb" calculations and lookup tables can provide crude answers in some very basic scenarios, often it is preferred or necessary (especially for higher-energy radiation) to fully model a radiation scenario to obtain a much more precise answer.
+While simplified "rule of thumb" calculations can provide crude answers in some very basic scenarios, often it is necessary to fully model a radiation scenario to obtain a much more precise answer.
 PHITS [@PHITS333_ref] (Particle and Heavy Ion Transport code System) is one such general purpose Monte Carlo particle transport simulation code, presently with over 6000 users worldwide.
 Though PHITS can simulate a large variety of complex nuclear physics, it can only do so on the extremely short time scales of nuclear reactions.
-To calculate the activation, buildup, burnup, and decay of nuclides with time on any scale (seconds to centuries), distributed with and coupled to PHITS is the DCHAIN [@DCHAIN_ref] (or DCHAIN-PHITS) code.
+To calculate the creation and destruction of nuclides with time (activation, buildup, burnup, and decay) on any scale (seconds to centuries), distributed with and coupled to PHITS is the DCHAIN [@DCHAIN_ref] (or DCHAIN-PHITS) code[^1].

+[^1]: PHITS and DCHAIN are distributed by the Japan Atomic Energy Agency and the OECD/NEA Data Bank.
+For more information, see: [https://phits.jaea.go.jp/howtoget.html](https://phits.jaea.go.jp/howtoget.html)

-Within PHITS (and other similar codes) are "tallies" which score various physical quantities such as the number of particles passing through a region in space, the number of particles crossing a surface, the frequency and products of nuclear interactions of various types, deposition of energy, timing of interactions, displacements per atom (DPA), and more.
+Within PHITS (and other similar codes) are "tallies" which score various physical quantities such as the number of particles passing through a region in space, the number of particles crossing a surface, the frequency and products of nuclear interactions of various types, deposition of energy/dose, timing of interactions, displacements per atom (DPA), and more.
 Users provide the desired binning for the tally histograms to be created (such as specifying a range of energies of interest and how many bins the tally should have within that energy range), and the code will simulate the